azureuse7/public_code/11-Docker/12-Multi-Staged Builds in Docke/main.md

     hello-dock:prod
 ```

-The running application should be available on http://127.0.0.1:8080:
+The running application should be available at `http://127.0.0.1:8080`.

-Here you can see my hello-dock application in all its glory.
-Multi-staged builds can be very useful if you're building large applications with a lot of dependencies.
-If configured properly, images built in multiple stages can be very optimized and compact.
+Multi-staged builds are very useful when building large applications with many dependencies.
+When configured properly, the resulting image contains only what is needed to run the application, making it compact and efficient.